 One of my most popular blogs in the series is my own story of trying to publish a particular article that, for many and various reasons outlined here, was problematic and took quite a long time.
 Since then I have coached over 800 clients on writing, and a good portion of my clients have come to me to work up journal articles into a publishable format, or want to become more efficient and faster at publishing article after article and are looking for better systems and processes of production.
-As a result of the demand for this service, I distilled all I know in a course called How to Write and Publish a Journal Article which also includes fortnightly coaching with me for 12 months.
+As a result of the demand for this service, I distilled all I know in a course called Master Journal Article Writing which also includes fortnightly coaching with me for 12 months.
 You can find some free training on this here on YouTube if you are interested in seeing a tiny portion of what that course contains.

 Looking back at my original post, I notice now that something was missing - or not missing exactly, but not really dealt with in perhaps the kind of detail a reader might want to know, and that is picking the right journal.
 The first thing I talk about in that blog is the problem of inter-disciplinary research and getting the right journal fit, but once I had returned to my ‘law only’ version of the paper, I totally abandon this point altogether.
 This might give the impression that getting journal fit is an interdisciplinary problem, and that is not true.
 It’s an every-single-article- you-write problem that should always be considered.